Selling Concept Vs Marketing Concept

-The marketing concept is one of the new and mostly practiced thinking in the marketing world.
+The marketing concept is one of the new and most practiced thinking in the marketing world.
 It is a marketing philosophy that’s main aim is to increase customer satisfaction.

 It includes first, identifying the needs and wants of customers and making the products.
 And, then serving the consumers as they want to be served so as to get better customer satisfaction.

-The following are the notable difference between the selling and marketing concepts.
+The following are the notable differences between the selling and marketing concepts.

 Selling concept – it is a marketing philosophy that relies on aggressive and persuasive selling of products.
 Heavy promotion, luring, convincing, and persuading buyers are its main strategies to increase sales.

-On the other hand, the marketing concept is about identifying customers’ needs, tastes, preferences, and wants and developing products, and serving the customers.
+On the other hand, the marketing concept is about identifying customers’ needs, tastes, preferences, and wants developing products and serving the customers.

 The emphasis of the selling concept is on the product.
 Whereas, the emphasis of the marketing concept is on the customer’s needs and wants.